 Inspect the result in the Composer's Response inspector.
 Like the inspectors for the Live Traffic tab, the Response inspector for the Composer provides multiple views (for example, Headers, Raw, JSON, etc.).

-(Optional) You can save the request by clicking on the Save button (to the right of Execute).
+(Optional) You can save the request by clicking the Save button (to the right of Execute).
 Saved requests are loaded in a collection in the Requests list and can be reused or shared with collaborators.